-Average price for a bed: A bed in a dorm can cost from 18€ up to 25€ per night.
-Hostels in Tokyo can be quite cheap when choosing dorms.
+Average price for a bed: A bed in a dorm can cost 18€ – 25€ per night.
+Hostels in Tokyo can be quite “cheap” when choosing dorms – for Japan standards.
 It is the cheapest accommodation you will find!

 This is a rough average to give you an idea.
 Prices always depend on season and holidays.

 Check-In and Check Out: The average check-in time is from 15:00 (3pm), while the Check Out time is before 11:00 (11am).
 Hostels usually offer luggage storage in case you arrive earlier or leave later.
 Make sure you check if luggage storage is free or if there is an extra cost.

 Overall Hostel Quality: The overall hostel quality in Tokyo and Japan in general is high.
 You will find beautiful high-end hostels like Boutique Hostels and Design Hostels.
 You also find low-budget hostels, great hostels for partying, and backpacker choices.

 New to Hostels?
 Read our full hostel starter guide here.
 We especially recommend to read:

 - How to book hostels (and websites to use)